OfficeChromatography/autoTLC-LC-MS/README.md

 perfectly runs on this system much cheaper than the NUC-Mini-PC [formerly used](https://doi.org/10.1002/rcm.8631).

 ## Info
-For more information read the publication in Rapid Communications in Mass Spectometry (2021), authored by Annabel Mehl, Wolfgang Schwack and Gertrud E. Morlock: https://doi.org/10.1002/rcm.8631
+For more information read the publication in ...
+(2021), authored by Annabel Mehl, Wolfgang Schwack and Gertrud E. Morlock: